Tounde Yessoufou: Sophomore season

 As a sophomore in 2022–23, Yessoufou averaged 27.8 points, 10.7 rebounds, 2.9 assists, 1.3 blocks, and 3.7 steals per game, leading the school to a 28–7 record and the No. 9 ranking in the state.
 His rebounds and blocks were down due to the surge of senior center Caedin Hamilton.
 Yessoufou led the Knights to the CIF Central Section Division I title, scoring 16 points in the championship game victory over Clovis West.

 Yessoufou contributed 29 points, 15 rebounds, four assists, and three steals in the CIF NorCal Open Division semifinals; St. Joseph defeated Dougherty Valley 87–76.
 He then recorded a game-high 27 points, 10 rebounds, and three blocks in their 72–58 win over Modesto Christian to win the NorCal Open Division Regional championship.
 Yessoufou fell just short of leading St. Joseph to a state title, as he was limited to 14 points in the 76–65 defeat to Harvard-Westlake in the Open Division state championship game.

 Yessoufou repeated as the Mountain League MVP and the Santa Maria Times All-Area MVP and was named the CalHiSports State Sophomore of the Year.
 He was also named to the MaxPreps all-state third-team.
 In the offseason, Yessoufou again played for Team WhyNot, playing up a grade on the 17U Nike Elite Youth Basketball League (EYBL) circuit.

 Recruiting

-Yessoufou is a consensus top 20 recruit and one of the top players in the 2025 class, according to major recruiting services.
-He is rated a five-star recruit by Rivals and ESPN, as well as a four-star recruit by 247Sports.
+Yessoufou was a consensus top 20 recruit and one of the top players in the 2025 class, according to major recruiting services.
+He was rated a five-star recruit by Rivals and ESPN, as well as a four-star recruit by 247Sports.